-The beneficiary it the named person or entity on a life insurance policy that will receive the death benefit upon death of the insured.
+The beneficiary of a life insurance policy is the person who gets the money when it is claimed upon the death of the insured person.
+The amount that they will be paid is known as the death benefit of the policy.
 The death benefit is the payout paid by the insurance company when the insured passes away.
-More than one person or entity may be named as beneficiary to one contract.

 Beneficiaries Are Designated By The Owner